placenamehere/site-starter/README.md

 5. Duplicate `template.php` for each new template type or page you're building
 6. Maintain `reference.php` with comment markup patterns used in your project

+### JS/CSS Compression

+This package supports concatinated & minimized JS and CSS files.
+To rebuild the minimized versions of files run the script `minimize.sh` script in `util`.
+To view files with the uncompressed version of the files add the `?dev` query param onto page urls or create a `dev` cookie for your domain.

 ## Overview

 This is a lightweight template framework for quickly starting web site templates or prototypes, with an emphasis on file organization, defining template requirements, and emplying front end development best practics.